A man and a woman looking into a laptop screen.

 Your estate plan must also consider family dynamics and other areas of law such as estate and family law.
 To ensure your estate plan is meeting all your objectives, it is prudent to periodically review the plan, especially if your personal or financial circumstances change.

 MNP can help.
-We have a team of experts that work together to help you navigate through your estate planning.
-We have income tax specialists, succession planning experts, and a family office practice – all available to help you reach your goals.
+We have a team of advisors that work together to help you navigate through your estate planning.
+We have income tax specialists, succession planning advisors, and a family office practice – all available to help you reach your goals.

 To learn more, contact Michael Saxe, CPA, CA, LL.M.
 Partner, MNP Tax Services at 647.943.4120 or [email protected] or Marty Clement, CPA, CA, Partner, MNP Tax Services at 250.979.1742 or [email protected]